 This course introduces the student to human diseases and conditions frequently encountered in the healthcare field.
-The diseases and conditions addressed are presented by body system to include signs and symptoms of the disease, pathophysiology, diagnosis, treatment options, prognosis, prevention and patient teaching.
-The ICD-10-CM codes are also included for each disease process.
+The diseases and conditions addressed presented by body system to include signs symptoms the disease, and of pathophysiology, diagnosis, treatment options, prognosis, prevention and patient The ICD-10-CM codes are also teaching. included for each disease process.
 (Prerequisite MED115 and MED116)